Duannee/notifications_api/README.md

    - Notifies interested users about a new event.

 8. **Event update**
-   - Notifies registered users when an event changes, such as date or location.
+   - Notifies registered users when an event changes.

 ---